 It dominated all kinds of surfaces in the ‘70s, and now it’s roaring back.
 That’s right, it’s terrazzo, the speckled, colorful composite.
 Try incorporating terrazzo as a tile, countertop, or anywhere you want to add a fun pop of color in a vintage modern way.
 The terrazzo trend shows that patterns are the defining, overall vintage aesthetic.
 And the more patterned, the better.

 Speaking of patterns, patterned houseplants are popping up in homes.
 These vibrant and intricately-patterned plants are a perfect option to add life and greenery to your home.
 Get a brightly-colored plant that goes with the rest of your vintage décor theme and place it in a spot where it stands out.
-For a simple way to incorporate this trend, try placing a single palm leaf inside a clear glass jar.
+For simple ways to incorporate this trend, try placing a single palm leaf inside a clear glass jar or start a small, indoor herb garden.

 The vintage vibes are real in 2018.
 Even though these trends are blasts from the past, they are still relevant and modern in today’s décor.
 Now, get your vintage shopping on and give your house a throwback, yet modern feel.